klimbu2306/Medieval-Battlegrounds-Game/Docs/RepositoryStructure.md

 - `ClientScripts.Ability` <-> `ClientScripts.FX`

 `CLientScripts.FX` is used to generate generic VFX like craters, explosions and etc... and returns the created instance so that it can be utilised by `ClientScripts.Ability`

+This library is mainly to mainly to ensure that D.R.Y is followed in the code.